FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/config.md

 # Config file

-The config files of FISCO BCOS generator are placed under ./conf folder, including group genesis block config file `group_genesis.ini`, node config file `node_deployment.ini`.
+The config files of FISCO BCOS generator are placed under ./conf folder, including group's genesis block config file `group_genesis.ini`, node config file `node_deployment.ini`.

-User configures node config file folder by operations on files under conf folder.
+The user configures node config file folder by operations on files under the conf folder.

 ## Metadata folder meta

-The meta folder of FISCO BCOS generator is metadata folder to store `fisco bcos` binaries, chain certificate `ca.crt`, agency certificate `agency.crt`, agency private key and node certificate, group genesis block file and so on.
+The meta folder of FISCO BCOS generator is metadata folder to store `fisco-bcos` binaries, chain certificate `ca.crt`, agency certificate `agency.crt`, agency private key and node certificate, group genesis block file, and so on.

 The format of stored certificates should be cert_p2pip_port.crt.
 For example: cert_127.0.0.1_30300.crt.

-FISCO BCOS generator will generate node config file according to the certificates under meta folder and the config files under conf folder.
+FISCO BCOS generator will generate nodes config file according to the certificates under the meta folder and the config files under the conf folder.

 ## group_genesis.ini

-Through modifying the configuration of `group_genesis.ini`, user generates configuration of new group genesis block under specific directory and meta folder.
+Through modifying the configuration of `group_genesis.ini`, the user generates a configuration of new group genesis block under the specific directory and meta folder.
 Such as `group.1.genesis`.

 ```ini
 [group]